Compatible mPCIe Modems

-There are a variety of mPCIe USB modems available providing HDSPA/3G/GPRS functionality
+There are a variety of mPCIe USB modems available providing HDSPA/3G/4G functionality

-Sierra Wireless MCxxxx 3G/4G AirPrime series are the most popular choice with current high end LTE offerings and have the advantage of older models being widely available in bulk at low cost from various wholesale sources, so are ideal for both low and high volume usage.
-SIMCOM and QUECTEL also supply modems aimed for industrial usage and are available from various resellers world wide at competitive prices.
+Sierra Wireless MC AirPrime series are well supported LTE offerings, with global coverage models available, and have the advantage of older models being widely available in bulk at low cost from various wholesale sources.
+SIMCOM and QUECTEL also supply 3G/LTE/LTE-M modems aimed for industrial usage and are available from various resellers world wide at more competitive prices.

-The modem is connected to the host via the mPCIe slot's USB connections and appears as several /dev/ttyUSBx serial ports after boot up, the amount of serial ports and port number for the AT and GPS interfaces varies from modem to modem.
+The modem is connected to the host via the mPCIe slot's USB connections and appears as several /dev/ttyUSBx serial ports (and where appicable QMI devices as /dev/cdc-wdmx devices) after boot up, the amount of serial ports and port number for the AT and GPS interfaces varies from modem to modem.

-On boot-up the OS will show multiple ttyUSB serial port end points attached to the modem (6 in total where the Sierra Wireless MC8790 is concerned) however only a maximum of 3 will be usable for our purposes, the remainder being for other proprietary software interfaces.
-The specific ttyUSBx port assigned to each modem function can vary between boots as the on board RS232 UART is also attached via USB and it cannot be guaranteed which one will be detected first.
+On boot-up the OS will show multiple ttyUSB serial port end points attached to the modem however only a maximum of 3 will be usable for our purposes, the remainder being for other proprietary software interfaces.
+The specific ttyUSBx port assigned to each modem function can vary between modem vendor/model.

 For convenience we have provided some pre-written udev rules for several modem types (as well as the on board USB RS232 adapter) which will consistantly create the below symlink shortcuts at each boot cycle :